kiviabrito/PicDog/README.md

 Retrofit + Gson are working together to deserialize the Json, response from the API call, to those 2 models described above.
 In case of an error response, ErrorResponse was create to catch the message.

-For the database cashing it is using the "UserEntity" and "FeedEntity", which contain relevante information to run the app on the offline mode.
+For the database it is using the "UserEntity" and "FeedEntity", which contain relevante information to run the app on the offline mode.

 For the picture cashing, it is using Glide.